-- 1. Immediate removal from participation in school activities, athletic teams, or clubs. - 2.
-Documentation in a student's discipline file. - 3.
-Restorative circle mediation and activities that foster safe and inclusive environments. - 4.
-Suspension from class and/or school. - 5.
-Administrative placement at another school. - 6.
-Law enforcement notification. - Recommendation for expulsion under EC 48900.3, 48900.4, 48900 r or other applicable Ed.
-Codes.
+- 1. Immediate removal from participation in school activities, on athletic teams, or in clubs. - 2.
+Documentation in a student's discipline file - 3.
+Restorative conversations and acceptance focused educational activities - 3.
+Suspension from school. - 4.
+Administrative placement at another school - 5.
+The involvement of law enforcement

-Additional consequences for racist and/or hateful speech or acts can be significant: staff may decline to write letters of recommendation, opportunities outside of school (club sports) may be lost, and scholarships may be rescinded independently of AUHSD.
+6. Put forward for expulsion under EC 48900.3, 48900.4, 48900 r or other applicable Education Code

-We expect all members of the AUHSD community to contribute towards building and maintaining supportive and inclusive school environments and interrupt and report harmful and hate-based acts they witness on campus.
+In addition, the "real world consequences" for acts of racism can be severe: staff may decline to write letters of recommendation, opportunities outside of school (club sports) may be lost, and scholarships may be rescinded independently of AUHSD.
+We expect all members of the AUHSD community to contribute towards building and maintaining supportive and inclusive school environments and interrupt and report harmful and hate based acts they witness on campus.